Jacob sheep at Charlecote Park

 Jacob sheep are famous for their piebald colouring and distinctive multi horns and can be considered a primitive breed having made very few adaptations over their long history.

 Their connection with Charlecote Park dates back to 1756, when they were introduced by "Bachelor" George Lucy from his travels throughout Europe.
-This was the very first managed Jacob flock to be introduced into England and Charlecote still has one of the largest flocks in the country today.
+This was the very first managed Jacob flock to be introduced into England and Charlecote is proud to have one of the largest flocks in the country today.

 Creating the landscape